kengu/php-smart-unit-testing/README.md

 Tutorial on smart unit testing with object oriented programming.

-* Step 4: Smart use of abstract unit tests
+* Step 5: ... will break unit tests if API is changed